saiful9379/BanglaNER/README.md

     3. Clean IOB and remove data that is in the wrong IOB format

-    5. Minimal data remove which is logically valid and matching token.
+    5. Minimal data removal which is logically valid and matching token.

     6. BLIOU Annotation checking and correction